It’s easy for an apartment search to become overwhelming, even when you follow a careful search plan.

 Here are five essentials that might be easy to overlook, but are extremely important to consider when choosing your new apartment home.

 A lot of people get wowed by amenities, attempting to make an awkward space work out because they love the saltwater pool or decked-out clubhouse.
-Remember that this particular unit is going to be your apartment home, and you need to consider your overall comfort in the space.
+Remember that you're going to spend a lot more time in your apartment than in the amenity spaces.

 Walk around and ask yourself “do I feel truly comfortable here?”
 Do your favorite pieces of furniture fit the room layout?
 (Bring a measuring tape to make sure.)
 Is there enough natural light?
 Are there places to plug in your electronics, appliances and beloved KitchenAid mixer?